 I also recommend Codeable for small updates and changes to your site, as well as WP Site Care for post-launch support.
 Part of launching your site will include setting up a backup and restore system, security monitoring, and/or support through your host.
 These services are optional, but highly recommend for long-term stability of your site.

 I work to provide a solid, reliable product as is within my ability – and I pride myself on being forth-right and honest in all my interactions.
 That said, I can’t guarantee that my work will be error-free and so I can’t be held liable to you or any third-party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you’ve advised me of them.

 These terms are subject to change at any moment without notice.
-These terms were last updated October 29, 2015 and is now available on Github.
+These terms were last updated January 4, 2020.